the-deep-learners/study-group/weekly-work/week13/README.md

 ---
 ## Up Next

-For our next session, the recommended preparatory work is ...:
+For our next session, we will be studying Reinforcement Learning.
+The recommended preparatory work is:

-1. text
+1. TBD
-2. text
+2. TBD